-We may have been accused of “Stealing the Show” at NAB – but if anything, SRT Hub is already proving the importance of cooperation in technology development.
-SRT Hub combines the reliability of the SRT streaming protocol with the reach of Microsoft Azure, making routing streams through the cloud easy and accessible for broadcasters.
+We may have been accused of “Stealing the Show” at NAB – but if anything, Haivision Hub* is already proving the importance of cooperation in technology development.
+Haivision Hub combines the reliability of the SRT streaming protocol with the reach of Microsoft Azure, making routing streams through the cloud easy and accessible for broadcasters.

-Potentially the most exciting part of SRT Hub is its partner program, which already includes support from industry leaders like Avid, Cinegy, Microsoft, Telestream and Wowza.
-It’s this focus on partnership and cooperation that makes SRT Hub not only one of the hottest innovations of 2019, but one to watch in 2020.
+Potentially the most exciting part of Haivision Hub is its partner program, which already includes support from industry leaders like Avid, Cinegy, Microsoft, Telestream and Wowza.
+It’s this focus on partnership and cooperation that makes Haivision Hub not only one of the hottest innovations of 2019, but one to watch in 2020.

 Better Together at IBC

 Our focus on partnerships was front and center at IBC 2019, where we, along with our friends at Microsoft, hosted SRT Sunday, featuring three exciting discussion panels with speakers from organizations including Avid, Cinegy, Bridge Technologies, Lightflow, Red Bee Media, and Telestream.
 And Haivision Hub continued to gain considerable traction throughout the show, winning a TVB Europe Best of Show Award for innovation and outstanding product development.